datapumpernickel/postgres_config/README.md

 ## install psql clinent
 sudo apt install postgresql-client

 ## check that it is online
+psql -U postgres postgres -c "SELECT version();"

+## this should fail, because we only allow connections to postgres from local with:
+> connection to server at "localhost" (127.0.0.1), port 5432 failed: FATAL:  no pg_hba.conf entry for host "1

+## connect into docker container (check docker ps for ids of containers)
+docker exec -it eea67d609b0_your_docker_id_53313a6 bash

+## run again
+psql -U postgres postgres -c "SELECT version();"

+## this should prompt for your password and connect

+## now check from the terminal of your computer where the database is running if you can access your user database
-psql -h localhost -U postgres postgres -c "SELECT version();"
+psql -h localhost -U your_filla_db_username your_filla_db_database -c "SELECT version();"
 ```

 Now it should be up and running and everything should be configured.
 If we are on the server, it is locally available on port 5432.

-Howver, usually we work on swp-r3 and want to access it remotely, hence we set up an ssh-tunnel like so:
+However, the whole point was to have this accesible on a remote server, hence we set up an ssh-tunnel like so:
 ```
-ssh -L 5432:localhost:5432 strato_development_paul
+ssh -L 5432:localhost:5432 server_name_configured_in_ssh_config
 ```

-Obviously, here strato_development_paul is only shorthand and you need to make sure your .ssh/config contains the respective keys and configurations for accessing the remote server. e.g. in my case:
+Obviously, here server_name_configured_in_ssh_config is only shorthand and you need to make sure your .ssh/config contains the respective keys and configurations for accessing the remote server. e.g. in my case:

 ```
-Host strato_development_paul
+Host server_name_configured_in_ssh_config
-  HostName 85.215.42.232
+  HostName 75.63.34.xxx
-  User paul
+  User some_user
-  Port 20202
+  Port some_port
 ```

 In R, you can now do:

 ```
+con <- DBI::dbConnect(RPostgres::Postgres(),
+  dbname = 'database',
-con <- DBI::dbConnect(RPostgres::Postgres(),dbname = 'database', host = "localhost", port = "5432", user = "the_user_you _sepcified_in_filla", password = "the_password_you_specified_in_filla")
+  host = "localhost",
+  port = "5432",
+  user = "the_user_you _sepcified_in_filla",
+  password = "the_password_you_specified_in_filla")
 ```